A modern CLI framework for DGet Started with Dub

 Use JCLI's core, or roll your own

-Leverage JCLI's default core with the CommandLineInterface class to make use of all of JCLI's components to easily create or prototype your next CLI tool.
+Leverage JCLI's default core with the CommandLineInterface class to make use of the full power of JCLI, allowing you to easily create or prototype your next CLI tool.

 CommandLineInterface not doing it for you?
 JCLI's components are designed so that they can be used independentally from the default core, allowing you build your very own core on top of an existing, battle-tested* toolset.* I'm pretty sure I'm the only one who uses this library right now, don't take that statement too literally.
 The API isn't even stable yet.
-This page was mostly made for fun >:d
+This page was mostly made for fun to practice marketing-speak and the like >:d

 Become one with the D